OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

 ## Caching Strategy {#caching-strategy}

-For **IoT-family connectors** (OPC UA, Modbus, ADS, OPC Classic, S7, MQTT), each item can filter which collected values are actually cached and forwarded to North connectors, instead of caching every value read or received.
+For **IoT-family connectors** (OPC UA, Modbus, ADS, OPC Classic, S7, MQTT, BACnet/IP), each item can filter which collected values are actually cached and forwarded to North connectors, instead of caching every value read or received.
 This reduces cache size and North connector load for stable or slowly-changing points.